SU-SWS/ood_giving_site/README.md

 You will need an access token to connect to a storyblok space.
 Contact a member on the project team to get one.
 Once you have obtained a key you will need to add it to your local environment file.
 In `.env.development` and/or `.env.production` add the value of the access key to the `GATSBY_STORYBLOK_ACCESS_TOKEN` variable. `Development` builds can use the `preview` access tokens from Storyblok, but `Production` builds should only ever use the `public` access tokens.
 This is to ensure no unpublished content is accidentally revealed to the public.

+Connecting to Algolia
+---

+The content of this site is indexed with Algolia.
+When the search is used, Algolia is queried by the frontend for results.
+In order to do that, the frontend needs several environment variables:

+* `GATSBY_ALGOLIA_APP_ID`,
+* `GATSBY_ALGOLIA_SEARCH_API_KEY`,
+* `GATSBY_ALGOLIA_INDEX_NAME` and
+* `GATSBY_ALGOLIA_SUGGESTIONS_INDEX_NAME`.

+Set these in your `.env.development`/`.env.production` files in order for the search to work.

+When building a production build, the Algolia index is also rebuilt, if and only if the environment variable `NETLIFY` is set to `true`.
+This is so local test builds do not trigger a index rebuild.
+The re-indexing needs an additional environment variable - the private Algolia admin API key `ALGOLIA_ADMIN_KEY`.

 Development vs Production builds.
 ---